bioinformatics-cdac/MolToxPred/README.md

 1. Download and unpack the zip file/ Clone the GitHub library

-2. Set up the required environment `requirements.txt` file
+2. Create an environment with dependencies using `requirements.txt` file

 3. Prepare your input file, the molecules should be in SMILES format.
 For single molecule SMILES can be entered directly, for multiple molecules prepare a csv file